William Walker Wins 2013 Siegfried Prize

 Walker also serves as co-editor of New York History, which has been published continuously since 1919 and is the only scholarly journal devoted entirely to the history of New York state.

 The Siegfried Prize recognizes a non-tenured faculty member for outstanding academic achievement outside the classroom.
-The award is made possible by a gift from Alice Siegfried to the College at Oneonta Foundation in memory of her husband, theater Professor Richard K. Siegfried, who taught at the college from 1958 to 1995.
+The award is made possible by gift from alumni to the College at Oneonta Foundation in memory of theater Professor Richard K. Siegfried, who taught at the college from 1958 to 1995.